 Average Weather in Newport News Virginia, United States

-In Newport News, the temperature typically varies from 32°F to 88°F over the course of the year, and is rarely below 20°F or above 95°F.
+In Newport News, the summers are hot and muggy, the winters are chilly and windy, and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 32°F to 88°F and is rarely below 20°F or above 95°F.

 The hot season lasts for 3.5 months, from May 30 to September 16, with an average daily high temperature above 80°F. The hottest day of the year is July 21, with an average high of 88°F and low of 72°F.

 The cold season lasts for 3.1 months, from December 3 to March 5, with an average daily high temperature below 56°F. The coldest day of the year is January 29, with an average low of 32°F and high of 48°F.